 The Wine Society of Texas Announces Scholarship Grant Program

-Following is a summary of this year’s award recipients:
+Following is a summary of last year’s award recipients:

 $2,500 James F. Whitley Founder’s Grant is awarded to Amanada Hu.
 Ms.Hu will be completing graduate study and research in wine marketing and education at Conrad N. Hilton College at University of Houston.
 She received a Bachelor of Science degree in Hotel and Restaurant Management in 2013, with a minor in Wine and Spirits Management and Marketing